GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## October 27, 2018-C JMJ Milestone: Sample linear and iterative op modes implemented!
+The old sample iterative code that lives in `SampleDriveTask` has been ported over to new class `SampleIterativeOpMode`.
+New sample code `SampleLinearOpMode` has been added - currently it makes the robot drive for a few seconds.
+Two robots are instantiated, one with each sample op mode.
+All works great!

+There is a lot of console spew from `RoundRobinScheduler` - need to move all those log messages to trace messages.

 ## October 27, 2018-B JMJ Milestone: Linear and Iterative op modes implemented!
 With this checkin, both Linear (the far more complicated) and Iterative op modes are working.
 Not extensively tested, but basic functionality is verified: the test